hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 #### `TssStateManager`

 The TSS state manager is executed at startup and on the transaction handling thread and is capable of reading and writing the state during round handling.
-The logic will be encapsulated in a class with a well-defined API, but this will not be a full-fledged wiring component outside the consensus round handler.

 Responsibilities: